 Until that new country partnership strategy takes shape, the current strategy follows Indonesia's Master Plan for "Acceleration and Expansion of Indonesia's Economic Development 2011-2025", and focus on four main areas of engagement:

 • Pro-Growth: by providing support to increase connectivity and logistics performance, improve the regulatory environment for competition and innovation, maintain financial sector stability and enhancing access to credit, boost the quantity and efficiency of infrastructure investment, and improve the quality of public spending and financial management at the national and local levels.

 • Pro-Jobs: by improving the overall governance and management of the education system, through improving the quality and performance of teachers, enhancing human resource capacity in Research &Development, and facilitating the institutional transformation required to implementation reform of social insurance.

 • Pro-Poor: by providing support to the national targeting system in order to better reach poor and vulnerable households, to enhance the design and performance of the Government's community development programs, to the promotion of agricultural revitalization, and to the improvement of health and nutrition outcomes, particularly of the poor, by supporting improved access to quality health care, including maternal and child health services and enhanced HIV/AIDS surveillance, as well as to increased access to safe water and sanitation.

-World Bank’s lending portfolio in Indonesia consisted of 70 active projects as of April 2013, with a total commitment of worth $7.612 billion, and made for community empowerment, government administration, infrastructure, energy, and rural development.
+The World Bank’s lending portfolio in Indonesia consisted of 61 active projects as of September 2014, with a total commitment of worth $6.840 billion, and made for community empowerment, government administration, infrastructure, energy, and rural development.

 Engagement of the World Bank Group